Healthy Iron Levels for Women

 Increase your iron

 If your iron deficiency anemia is caused by low iron body reserves, it can often be corrected with a change in diet.
-Eating iron-rich foods like those listed here can help treat or prevent iron deficiency.
+Eating iron-rich foods like cooked or raw dark leafy greens, prunes, raisins, pumpkin seeds and other foods listed here can help treat or prevent iron deficiency.

 Iron supplements and even blood transfusions are other ways to combat low iron levels.
 If you are concerned about your iron levels, you may want to test your iron and speak to your doctor.